Engagement Terms — Assurance Bureau

 All engagement information is treated as confidential and is only disclosed where required to deliver services, meet legal obligations or comply with audit-scheme requirements.
 Confidential information will not be shared with third parties without consent unless required by law or scheme rules.

-Engagement information is handled in accordance with the Australian Privacy Principles.
+Engagement information is handled consistently with the Australian Privacy Principles.
 Data is retained only as necessary to fulfil the engagement, meet legal, regulatory or audit-scheme obligations, or support legitimate business needs.
 After this, information is securely destroyed or de-identified unless otherwise required.
+For further detail on how personal information is handled, refer to our Privacy Policy.

 Assurance Bureau maintains professional indemnity and public liability insurance appropriate for the services provided.